Regular readers will remember that I am a huge fan of filters. They are fun and can bring real drama to a photo, or make you laugh.

 I want to introduce the Affinity Lighting filter.
 It is a digital light source that can add a sense of mystery to a photo and would be fantastic to spotlight a cat face, or a cat product for a blogger.

-I have used it on a cute portrait of our cat Harvey and a lamp I photographed recently.
-Different types of photo will stretch your skills in different ways so grab a handful of photographs and see how your approach changes with each one.
+I have used this technique on a cute portrait of Harvey, and also and a lamp I photographed recently.
+Different types of photo will stretch your skills in different ways so grab a handful of images and see how your approach changes with each one.

 Affinity Lighting Control Panel